ironjr/StreamMultiDiffusion/README.md

 - 🏃 Project page and the detailed demo instruction coming very soon!
 - ✅ March 14, 2023: We have released our paper, StreamMultiDiffusion on [arXiv](https://arxiv.org/abs/2403.09055).
 - ✅ March 13, 2023: Code release!

+## 🙋 FAQ

+### What is _Semantic Palette_ Anyway?

+**Semantic palette** basically means that you paint things with semantics, i.e., text prompts, just like how you may use brush tools in commercial image editing software, such as Adobe Photoshop, etc.
+Our acceleration technique for region-based controlled image generation allows users to edit their prompt masks similarly to drawing.
+We couldn't find a good preexisting name for this type of user interface, so we named it as _semantic palette_, hoping for it to make sense to you. 😄

 ## 🌏 Citation